 Jason Detzel, Livestock Educator for Cornell Cooperative Extension of Ulster County, experienced grower and lover of pastured pigs, and owner/operator of Diamond Hills Farm 200-acre cattle ranch in Columbia County NY

 Wed.
 Nov 7 – Dec 19, 2018, with webinars on Wed. evenings from 6:30 – 8pm (NOTE: No webinar on Wed Nov 21 for Thanksgiving).
 All webinars are recorded and posted for later viewing.
+Registration is closed.
+This course will next be offered in Fall 2019.

 Week 1: Getting Started with Pigs